Kay-zttang/ML-Course-Notes/Lec4_The_Gradient_Descent/README.md

 (w_{n+1},\:f(w_{n+1})) \;\;\;\;(New\:pair\:for\:better\:choice\;of\:extrema\:value\:for\:f)
 ```
 #### **Linear Regression Single Neuron Model**
 Recall the lec3, but the target function $f$ is set to be a linear function.
+Also the activation function is set to be the linear one.
 <p align="center" width="100%">
     <img align="center" src="Img/the_single_neuron_linear_regression_model.jpg" width="600" />
 </p>